-The final data analysis were to rearrange the order of the different SLOs based on the mean score, which is a weighted average compared to each SLO score as shown in Table 1.
-The first column represent the SLOs ranking according to the 3 successive columns.
+The final data analysis rearranged the order of the different SLOs based on the mean score, which is a weighted average compared to each SLO score as shown in Table 1.
+The first column represents the SLOs ranking according to the 3 successive columns.
 The second column is the SLOs ranking based on the relative importance (weighted on 1-20 scale) while the third and fourth columns are based on the cognition levels for the recent graduates and after five years of experience respectively (weighted on 1-6 scale).
-According to Table 1, certain SLOs ranking changed drastically from the relative importance ranking perception to the cognition perception.
-The highest variation recognized are attributed to SLO 8 (Analyze methods, materials, and equipment used to construct projects) which jumped from the 5th in relative importance to 13th in cognition level for recent graduate to 9th in cognition level for professionals.
-Similarly, SLOs 12 (Understand different methods of project delivery and the roles and responsibilities of all constituencies involved in the design and construction process) and SLO 2 among the highest varied ranking among all the SLOs.
+According to Table 1, there have been no significant variation in the SLOs from the relative importance ranking perception to the cognition perception with only some exceptions such as SLO 8 (Analyze methods, materials, and equipment used to construct projects) which jumped from the 5th in relative importance to 8th in cognition level for recent graduate to 13th in cognition level for professionals.
+Similarly, SLO 7 (Analyze construction documents for planning and management of construction processes), SLO12 (Understand different methods of project delivery and the roles and responsibilities of all constituencies involved in the design and construction process) and SLO 17 (Understand the legal implications of contract, common, and regulatory law to manage a construction project) among the relatively highest varied ranking among all the SLOs.
+Another interesting observation is the consistency of the SLOs ranking based on the cognition levels in the recent graduate and the professionals e.g. SLO1, SLO7, SLO4, SLO5, SLO9, SLO2, SLO3, SLO10, SLO19.